Delta Dental of Arizona Foundation Supports Senior Smiles

 Delta Dental of Arizona Foundation recently partnered with Banner – University Medical Center Phoenix to address oral health disparities affecting older adults across Arizona.
 The new Hospital Oral Care and Periodontal Disease Education (HOPE) program will provide a minimum of twice-daily oral health protocols to hospital patients aged 65 and older and adults with disabilities.

-Clinical staff will work with patients ensure they brush their teeth twice a day and brush the teeth of patients who are unable to brush themselves, such as patients with muscular diseases or ventilated patients.
+Clinical staff will work with patients to ensure they brush their teeth twice a day and brush the teeth of patients who are unable to brush themselves, such as patients with muscular diseases or ventilated patients.
 This $330,000 grant will also support an oral health navigator to educate and support patients across hospital units and collaborate with case managers and social workers to identify barriers to care and connect high-risk patients with dental services and oral healthcare.
 This unique program doesn’t just provide immediate oral health education and care, it is implementing new protocols across the hospital system by:

 • Establishing an oral health standard of care in geriatric medicine which will then be implemented across all of Banner’s Arizona hospitals